Skip to main content

 Use Cases

-• Building a homebrew TTRPG magic system with balanced limitations
+• Building a homebrew D&D 5e magic tradition with mechanically balanced costs and limitations

-• Running a creative writing workshop exercise on speculative world-building
+• Running a speculative world-building exercise in a creative writing workshop or MFA class

 Tips